 - The last boat to leave the port at the southern tip of the island, to make the return journey to Copacabana leaves at 4pm, but get there early if you want to be guaranteed a seat.

-Stay overnight.
+If you’re planning to visit the Isla del Sol, Bolivia, my advice would be to stay overnight.
 A day is just not long enough to fully explore and appreciate the beauty of this island.
 Sleeping on the island also means that you’ll get to see some amazing sunrises and sunsets, and at night you can gaze up at a perfectly clear sky filled with an endless expanse of stars.